COVID Vaccine - Frequently Asked Questions

 Do we have to continue health measures like wearing masks, social distancing, hand sanitizing, and avoiding crowded and confined spaces after being vaccinated?

 Yes.
 Although the current vaccines are 94-95% effective, they are not 100% effective and full immunity is not present until several weeks after the 2nd shot.
 Until community spread drops to very low levels, people will need to wear masks when they are around people outside of their household.
 A similar approach for influenza this year (combination of masks plus vaccination) has almost completely eliminated the spread of influenza this year.
-So once we have a sufficient number of people vaccinated against COVID we should be able to return to normal.
+So once we have a sufficient number of people vaccinated against COVID we should be able to return to our lives.

 Are we required to get the vaccine?

-No, but it is our best chance at returning to "normal" by keeping ourselves, our loved ones, our community, and our economy safe and healthy.
+No, but it is our best chance at returning to our lives by keeping ourselves, our loved ones, our community, and our economy safe and healthy.
 However, employers may require employees to get vaccinated, similar to how many healthcare facilities may require their employees to be vaccinated for Hepatitis B or Influenza.

 When might we expect to go “back to normal”?